 New Years Eve

 We can’t fail to mention New Year’s Eve in Times Square.
-One of the single biggest gathering of people every year.
+One of the single biggest gatherings of people every year.
 Over a million people flock into the Square to watch the world-famous Ball Drop above One Times Square.

 The reality of watching the ball drop is a bit of a nightmare really and we have put together a full Survival Guide.
 The viewing pens open from around midday and getting a good spot requires 12+hours in situ, unable to leave your pen, even for a toilet stop, often in the sub-zero temperatures of a New York Winters night!
-So yeah a Survival guide is needed and the name very apt!
+So yeah a Survival guide is needed and the name is very apt!